 ‘I have been wanting to write to you since the day I received my wonderful Pedrotti report.
 From the first day we began to work together I knew this was going to be something special.
 Your interest in wanting to know what I wanted from this research showed me just how you personally care, and that I wasn’t just a client.
 All along the way with your updates and messages while you were in Italy brought excitement with each message.
 When I received the report I was so impressed by your professionalism and detail.
 I am so anxious to share this with my Pedrotti family when we are all together this summer.
 I feel very blessed that I not only received a super report, but a new friend.’

 In your email:

-If you’ve read the info pack but you still have questions you would like to ask before requesting a Skype chat, drop me a line via the contact form and I will reply.
+If you have any questions you before requesting a Skype chat, drop me a line via the contact form and I will reply.